qbleuse/RubiksCube/README.md

 ![Isart](Screenshots/isart.png)

-The project has been developed as a school assignment of ISART Digital the project is then theirs and the authors property.
+The project has been developed as a school assignment of ISART Digital, the project is then theirs and the authors property.

 By: Theo RITOUNI and Quentin BLEUSE